federatedops/Interview/frontend/simple_html/README.md

 - Image3 is location 2

 ## Level Three
+#### You could go multiple ways here.
+You could consume our example API to generate sites, or create reusable components using whatever tool you want.
+Or, you could do both :)

 ### Store Locator
 - Joe's auto parts has 10000 locations.
 Render a new site for each location, id 1-10000